-1982 proved to be a most memorable year however.
-The rugged back pocket player, with a tough approach on the player and the ball, got his opportunity in the League team after an injury to Greg Nicholson.
+1982 proved to be a memorable year however.
+The rugged back pocket player, with a tough approach on the player and the ball, got his opportunity in the league team after an injury to Greg Nicholson.

 Schmaal was an important contributor to the 1982 premiership team, which easily accounted for Glenelg in the Grand Final.